-They also have an impressive leap on them which makes nearby trees and overhanging branches good jumping-off points for them to reach and access buildings.
-Your building!
+They also have an impressive leap, making nearby trees and overhanging branches good jumping-off points for them to reach and access buildings.

 Can I Stop Rats Climbing Trees?

-There is a fairly quick and simple way to prevent rats from climbing a tree without having to remove the tree from your property.
+There is a fairly quick and straightforward way to prevent rats from climbing a tree without having to remove the tree from your property.

-Rats need a textured surface to climb, so you can purchase a rat guard to place around the trunk of the tree.
-These are metal sheets which need to be at least 3 foot high in total, which have holes drilled in the corners, enabling you to tie securely around the base of the tree.
+Rats need a textured surface to climb.
+You can purchase a rat guard around the tree trunk to stop them.
+These metal sheets need to be at least 3 feet high in total, with holes drilled in the corners, enabling you to tie securely around the base of the tree.

-The smooth surface of the metal will prevent the rat from being able to climb it and the total height of the metal sheets will prevent the rat leaping above it on to the trunk.
+The smooth surface of the metal will prevent the rat from climbing it, and the total height of the metal sheets will prevent the rat from leaping above it onto the trunk.

-5 Reason Why a Rat Would Climb a Tree?
+5 Reasons Why a Rat Would Climb a Tree?

 Roof rats climb trees to move around areas.
-In fact, they will climb trees, shrubs, walls, fences and pretty much anything else they need in order to explore their surroundings and look for food!
+They will climb trees, shrubs, walls, fences, and anything else they need to explore their surroundings and look for food!

 Rats will also climb trees in search of food.
-While they are not overly fussy in what they will eat, they do tend to prefer looking for fruit, nuts, berries, and seeds.
+While they are not overly fussy about what they will eat, they do tend to prefer looking for fruit, nuts, berries, and seeds.